Ex-Nissan chief Carlos Ghosn has fled Japan for Lebanon

 “The Lebanese foreign ministry will stand by his side in this ordeal to ensure that he receives a fair trial,” the ministry said at the time.

-News of Ghosn’s escape from Japan broke overnight in Lebanon, and CNN Business has not yet been able to reach Lebanese officials for comment during normal business hours.
+News of Ghosn’s escape from Japan broke overnight in Lebanon, and CNN Business has not yet been able to reach government officials for comment.

 An automotive alliance

-Ghosn’s status as a titan of the auto industry was legendary.
-He lead successful turnarounds at Renault and Nissan, and was the architect of the alliance between those two carmakers and Mitsubishi Motors.
-Together, they produced one out of every nine cars sold worldwide as of last year.
+Ghosn is a legendary force in the auto industry.
+He lead successful turnarounds at Renault and Nissan, and was the architect of their alliance with Mitsubishi Motors.
+Together, the companies produced one out of every nine cars sold worldwide as of last year.

 Nissan has given a different version of events, saying that it began cooperating with Japanese prosecutors after a whistleblower helped it uncover serious financial misconduct by Ghosn.